 - iTunes Music Store (download only)

 - eBay - with eBay, listings of NIMH soundtracks can come and go, and they tend to be the priciest option, since bidders, like you, think that it's a rarer item than it is.
+That said, if you want the vinyl LP, this is pretty much your only option.

 - Or just search for it